-Our relationship paths will guide you!
+Remainly will guide you!

 Remainly is anonymous and self-explanatory.
 You decide when and how you want to use the service.

-Summer offer - only £1 per month!
+Season offer - from £1 per month

-Most relationships can survive an affair if both partners are willing to invest the time and energy needed.
-This path guides you through what to do, what not to do, and in what order.
+Most relationships can survive an affair if both partners are willing to invest the necessary time and energy.
+On this path our certified psychologist and experienced couples therapist will guide you what to do, what not to do, and in what order.

 Get access to all pathways from £19 per month.

-If both of you want to find your way back to a normality and discover a better connection in your relationship, it is possible if you are willing to invest the time and effort.
+There have been many other couples before you who have been helped by couples counselling to resolve the same issues you are facing.
+If you both want to find your way back to a normality and discover a better connection in your relationship, it is possible if you are willing to put in the necessary time and effort.

 This problem in relationships is often what we call silent topics.
 As you struggle to communicate the number of topics you avoid increases in fear of starting an argument.
-Regardless of avoiding the conversations, the lack of communication methods will cause the number of arguments to rise.
+Regardless of avoiding the conversations, the lack of communication methods will cause the number of arguments to increase.

-To avoid this, it is vital to:
+To avoid this, it is important to:

+Many people think you have to be in crisis to seek relationship counselling, but that's not necessarily the case.
 All relationships need a regular service.
-Small tweaks in your everyday, practical habits may work far better than expensive spa breaks or holidays.
+Small changes in your everyday, practical habits can work much better than expensive spa breaks or vacations.

 If one of you is reluctant to participate in relationship counselling?